Buying a house out of state & closing remotely: is it possible?

 This would make it easy to go and sign at their office without having to pay for a 3rd party notary.

 5. If you can, use your inspection period

-Some people who buy homes in Northern VA and never even step foot in them until after the property is settled.
+Some people buy homes and never even step foot in them until after the property is settled.
 This is a personal preference and again depends on what your life looks like.

 For some people, buying the house from completely out of state is the only option.
 Even if you buy sight unseen, it is a good idea to get an inspection done and review the report thoroughly.

 But if you can attend your home inspection or get permission from the seller to see the home before your inspection period is up, this is a great idea.

 The inspection period gives you a chance to get acquainted with the property and make sure that there are no surprises when you move in or have your tenants move in.

 Virginia real estate laws (our home state) say that it is a “caveat emptor” or “let the buyer beware” state as of this writing.